How To Grow And Decorate With Hornwort (Ceratophyllum): Planting, Propagation, Care

 • Oxygenation: Hornworts help to oxygenate and aerate the freshwater in the aquarium.

-Hornwort Difficulties And Issues
+How To Grow Hornwort Difficulties And Issues?

 Hornwort is simple to cultivate, resilient, and flexible; yet, keeping it in a tank poses some challenges.
 Let us have a look at a few of them: